Best Jump Starter of 2020

 To us, longevity is a necessary component of functional performance.
 We carefully examined each unit to determine how the various pieces would fare against long-term use and potential abuse.
 The NOCO Boost Plus GB40 was without-a-doubt the most well-built unit in the lineup.
 With hard-wearing materials, heavy gauge cables, and extremely secure port covers, it is clear that every little detail was considered with durability in mind.
 The TackLife T8 was another high-quality power pack, using durable materials and a very secure carrying case that is also fire-resistant.

 Though it isn't the fanciest, the Clore Automotive JNC660 was arguably the most indestructible SLA type jump starter with welders grade cable and no extra bits to get broken.
 Whereas the Dewalt and Stanley models had more working components that could potentially fail and extra pieces that will quickly get lost if not stored somewhere.
 Among the lowest-scoring models were the BeatIt B10, TopVision Power Pack, and the GOOLOO GP2000.
 These models used thin plastic and cables, featured poor coverage on their power ports, and overall gave us the impression that they were off-brand bargain alternatives to more reputable units.
+Though, if you're looking for a bargain brand option that is still well-built, we were impressed with the craftsmanship of the GOOLOO GP37-Plus.

 Ease of Use